-These 10 Small Appliances With Thousands of Amazon Reviews Make Great Graduation Gifts - E!
+These Top-Rated Small Appliances From Amazon Are Great Graduation Gifts for the Class of 2024 - E!
 Online

 Dash Hot Air Popcorn Popper Maker

 Move night anyone?
 This compact popcorn popper was designed to be quick and easy to use.
-It has over 13,000 five-star reviews and Amazon shoppers love that it makes delicious popcorn that's also healthy.
-It's $25, and there are three colors to choose from.
+It has over 24,000 five-star reviews and Amazon shoppers love that it makes delicious popcorn that's also healthy.
+It's less than $25, and there are three colors to choose from.

 Looking for more things to shop today?
-Kim Kardashian's SKIMS Launches Adaptive Collection for People With Limited Mobility.
+Check out the best luggage of 2024 worth investing in before jetting off for summer vacay!